gitextensions/GitExtensionsDoc/source/settings.rst

   .. setting:: Resolve conflicts

-    If enabled, then when conflicts are detected GitExtensions will start the Resolve conflicts dialog automatically without any prompt.
+    If unchecked, then when conflicts are detected GitExtensions will start the Resolve conflicts dialog automatically without any prompt.

   .. setting:: Commit changes after conflicts have been resolved

-    Enable this option to start the Commit dialog automatically after all conflicts have been resolved.
+    Uncheck this option to start the Commit dialog automatically after all conflicts have been resolved.

   .. setting:: Confirm for the second time to abort a merge

-    When aborting a merge, rebase or other operation that caused conflicts to be resolved, an user is warned about the consequences of aborting and asked if he/she wants to continue.
+    When aborting a merge, rebase or any other operation that caused conflicts to be resolved, an user is warned about the consequences of aborting and is asked if he/she wants to continue.
     If the user chooses to continue the aborting operation, then he/she is asked for the second time if he/she is sure that he/she wants to abort.
-Enable this option to skip this second confirmation.
+Uncheck this option to skip this second confirmation.

   .. settingsgroup:: Submodules

   .. setting:: Update submodules on checkout

     When you check out a branch from a repository that has submodules, you will be asked to update the submodules.
-If this setting is checked, the submodules will be updated without asking.
+If this setting is not checked, the submodules will be updated without asking.

   .. settingsgroup:: Worktrees